If You Do At Least 3 Of These 10 Things In Your Sleep, Experts Say You Have Unusually High Stress Levels

 Liz Tenuto, also known as the Workout Witch, is an expert in helping clients heal trauma through somatic exercise.
-She recently took to TikTok and shared the 10 signs that your body could be stuck in a stress response, commonly referred to as a “‘fight-or-flight’ response
+She recently took to TikTok and shared the 10 signs that your body could be stuck in a stress response, commonly referred to as a “fight-or-flight" response.
+As you can imagine, it’s not healthy for your body to always be stuck in this kind of loop.

-Doing at least 3 of these 10 things while sleeping means your body may be stuck in a stress response.
+Doing at least 3 of these 10 things while sleeping means you have unusually high stress levels:

-1. Waking up covered in sweat.
+1. Waking up covered in sweat

-2. Grinding your teeth.
+2. Grinding your teeth

 Grinding your teeth in your sleep can also be a sign of a stress response.
 If teeth grinding is severe enough, it can lead to TMJD or a temporomandibular joint disorder.

-3. Frequent nightmares.
+3. Frequent nightmares

 No one likes being woken up by a disturbing dream.
 If this happens often, it can be a sign of something more serious.

-The Mayo Clinic listed stress, anxiety and trauma as three main causes of nightmares.
+The Mayo Clinic listed stress, anxiety, and trauma as three main causes of nightmares.
 If your body is constantly stressed, it may get into a pattern of having regular nightmares.

-4. Sleeping with T-rex arms.
+4. Sleeping with T. rex arms

-Sleeping with t-rex arms occurs when you curl up on your side and pull your arms across your chest with your hands tucked into your neck.
+Sleeping with T. rex arms occurs when you curl up on your side and pull your arms across your chest with your hands tucked into your neck.
 The sleeping position resembles the short-armed look of the ancient dinosaur.

 “This happens when your nervous system is so overloaded or dysregulated that it becomes difficult to shift out of that state, even when you’re asleep,” Tenuto said.
 In addition to being a sign of a stress response, this can lead to significant pain.

-5. Talking in your sleep.
+5. Talking in your sleep

 Talking in your sleep may seem like something laughable, but it can be serious.
 It can often be triggered by anxiety and stress.